himoacs/solace_kdb_whitepaper/whitepaper.md

 sendTime | 2000.01.01D00:00:00.000000000
 ```

 That's it for this example in which I showed how you can easily code a stats process that gets updates from PubSub+ event broker instead of a ticker plant or a realtime subscriber.
 This makes the stats process rely solely on the broker and not other *q* processes and hence, promotes a loosely coupled architecture.
-If in future you needed to add another stats process, you can do so without modifying any existing processes.
+If in future you needed to add another stats process, you can do so effortlessly without modifying any existing processes.

 Moreover, these processes can be deployed on-prem or on cloud since they can easily get the realtime data from PubSub+ brokers deployed in an event mesh configuration.
-My RDB process can be on-prem with my market data feed handlers whereas my stats process can be in AWS.
+The RDB process can be on-prem with the market data feed handlers whereas the stats process can be deployed in AWS.

 ### Conclusion